I Like to Move It: Other media appearances

 The song appeared in the films The Master of Disguise and Saving Silverman.
 The song appeared in the American Dad! episode "The Dentist's Wife".

 A reworked parody version, titled "I Like to Shake It, Shake It", was used in an April 2018 commercial for the dishwasher brand Fairy.
-It was posted on their official British YouTube channel, but it was since deleted.
+It was posted on their official British YouTube channel, but has since been deleted.

 The song has also been used in numerous other advertisements and was used in the video games SingStar Dance, the first Just Dance, Just Dance: Best Of, Just Dance: Greatest Hits, and Just Dance Kids 2014.
 It was featured on Just Dance 3 as a downloadable track but became unavailable for purchase following the shutdown of the Wii Shop Channel on January 30, 2019, and the removal of most DLCs from the Xbox 360 Marketplace on August 20, 2023.
 Basshunter sampled "I Like to Move It" on his 2010 song "Saturday".

 In the second season of Norwegian reality singing competition Maskorama, based on the South Korean television series King of Mask Singer, the song was performed in episode three in November 2021.
 It was performed by the contestant masked as a Nisse, which later was revealed to be Abid Raja.

 A new Fortnite dance emote based on the song was introduced on January 28, 2022.

 In February 2023, the song was featured in a television commercial for the United States Postal Service.

 It was used in the New York Undercover episode "If this world were mine" on Season 2, Episode 26 in the entry montage.

-In May 2025 an a capella version was used in an AUDI add.
+In May 2025 an a capella version was used in an AUDI advert.